broodminder/userguide/en/docs/36_sensors_DIY.md

 Most load cells seem to use this color scheme for the wires.
 If that is the case, then wire them like this.

 Black, Green, White, Red (from top to bottom).

+!!! tip
+    red wire (+) always hooks to the Square pad.

 The outputs are in the middle.
 If things are mixed up, usually it will be corrected during calibration.